 A program that significantly increases a person’s ability to listen, speak, communicate and learn.
-Gayle Moyers, reading specialist and educator, created Learning Ears as a tool to improve a person’s ability to receive, understand and retain incoming information.
+Gayle Moyers, a reading specialist, and educator, created Learning Ears as a tool to improve a person’s ability to receive, understand and retain incoming information.
 The program develops listening and reading skills fundamental to learning and achievement by focusing on re-educating the ear and auditory pathways for increased learning, attention, communication, listening, and sensory integration.
 This is accomplished through the use of specially modified classical music and nature sounds that stimulate the hearing mechanism to take in a full spectrum of sound.

 The music/sound stimulation and ear-voice training move the learner from hearing to listening.
 This re-training of the auditory system in the brain can have a dramatic effect on learning.
 Through the ear-voice exercises, the learner’s voice becomes the on-going stimulus for the auditory system.
 The learner develops the ability to monitor their own speech, communication, and decoding (for reading).
 This increases accuracy and self-correction.

 WriteBrain is a grapho-motor skills development program.
 Grapho-motor skills will be developed and strengthened through a multi-sensory approach that involves large and small muscles and both sides of the brain in the learning.
 Attention will be paid to pencil grip, correct letter and number formation, and the use of relaxed, fluid movements.